 1. Keep baking soda on hand

-It can take care of the food smell in your dorm.
+One reason is that it can take care of the food smell in your dorm.
 Baking soda won’t only mask the smell of the food but absorb it.

 So, if you plan on cooking something stinky, such as vegetables, tomatoes, or even fish, keep some baking soda nearby.

-Therefore, you need a neutralizing agent such as baking soda to absorb the smell of your acidic foods.
+Therefore, you need a neutralizing agent, such as baking soda, to absorb the smell of your acidic foods.
 And yes, baking soda does a good job in this regard.
 It would keep the pH level balanced and reduce the odor drastically.

 2. Add baking soda to the trash can